sighol/indent/README.md

 # Indent

-Stupid and lacking parser and reformatter that reads from stdin and produces indentent output.
+Parses the input and tries to create indented output.

 ## Usage